pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 * **Every week, you'll receive an email** with an example situation (we'll pretend you're the person in the situation).
 We'll use _have-done lists_ to help write some objectives to get progress on that example situation.
 Here's an example [article which resembles how an example will be delivered](https://medium.com/@pascallaliberte/install-those-resolutions-962f7b52ac3b#.fwjhfv7px) in your email.
 * Week after week, example by example, you'll **unlearn what leads to stale outcomes**, and you'll learn new ways to write objectives that get you what you really want.
 It'll be like **learning a new language**.
 * Also, with each email, I'll encourage you to share your objectives with me so I can give you feedback.
 Just reply back to share your own list, and I'll help you by **giving you quick ideas and suggestions to improve the way your objectives are written**.
-* A first group is starting on Feb.
-26, but stay tuned for future launches.
+* A first group started on Feb.
+26. Stay tuned for future launches.
 * The course is offered at a fixed price, fully refundable if you're not satisfied.
 {: .get-started-checklist }